mandelsoft/documents/config/README.md

 process by tooling generating the configurations used, e.g. using [Kustomize](https://kustomize.io/) to template and modify *Kubernetes* manifests (as resource configurations) prior to handing them over to the execution environment (the *Kubernetes* data plane).
+In such a case the templating shown in the previous sections is either completely externalized or extended by the GitOps system.

 ### Conclusion